hiepnv90/elastic-lm/README.md

 # Elastic Liquidity Mining Helper

-This is a simple helper program that will monitor farming positions on kyberswap.com and open/adjust corresponding short positions on Binance for hedging.
+This is a very simple program that helps monitoring farming positions on kyberswap.com and open/adjust corresponding short positions on Binance for hedging.

 ## Quick Start